Avis Budget forecast hit by Europe slowdown

 The car rental industry, tied closely to airline traffic and hotel bookings, has seen both business and leisure travel demand picking up in the last few quarters.

-Rival Hertz Global Holdings Inc (HTZ.N) reported a better-than-expected quarterly profit on Wednesday as rental revenues increased.
+Rival Hertz Global Holdings Inc reported a better-than-expected quarterly profit on Wednesday as rental revenues increased.

 But Avis' large exposure to Europe weighed on its outlook for the year.
 It acquired Avis Europe for about $1.03 billion in 2011 to expand its presence in the region.